shroobear/phase-1-project-crumbl-cookie-tracker/README.md

 ### Installing

 1. Clone the repository to your local environment.
-2. Run "explorer.exe ." in your command terminal
+2. Navigate inside the cloned repository and run "explorer.exe ."
 3. Double click the index.html file to open the Cookie Tracker in your web browser.

 ### Usage